Skip to main content

 USD 383 Manhattan

-Mr. Garwick srrives to make each day exciting for his students so they will want to be in school.
+Mr. Garwick strives to make each day exciting for his students so they will want to be in school.
 He accomplishes this through both hands-on and minds-on activities.
 He likes to use a little magic in his classroom.

 As a sixth-grade teacher at Marlatt Elementary school in Manhattan, he magically teaches students about economics and the importance of managing their money.
 His innovative teaching methods in economics earned him a State Farm Insurance Good Neighbor Teaching Award.